-You only need three ingredients to make this sweet Homemade Hot Chocolate Mix.
-Keep on hand for whenever your sweet tooth strikes – you can make a single mug or enough for the whole family.
+You only need three ingredients to make your own homemade hot chocolate mix.
+Keep it on hand for whenever your sweet tooth strikes and make a single mug or enough for the whole family.

-Homemade hot chocolate mix is a must-have in my kitchen cabinet.
-It's so easy to scoop out a serving for yourself – or a make larger batch for a crowd.
+Homemade hot chocolate mix is a staple in my kitchen cabinet.
+It's easy to scoop out a single serving for yourself or make a few mugs for friends.

 Homemade Hot Chocolate Mix

 - 1 cup confectioner's sugar

 - In a bowl, add all ingredients and stir to combine.
 Store in an airtight container until ready to use.
 Optionally, add all ingredients to a 16 ounce mason jar, seal, and shake to combine.

 - To prepare hot chocolate: Add two tablespoons of hot chocolate mix to 8 ounces of hot milk.
 Feel free to add more to achieve your desired flavor and sweetness.
 Stir until dissolved and serve immediately.
 (The average coffee mug is 12 ounces, so you may need extra hot chocolate mix to match the amount of milk used).

 - Optional toppings - Top prepared hot chocolate with marshmallows, whipped cream, shaved chocolate, or cinnamon.

 - Coffee mug size - The average coffee mug holds 12 ounces of liquid.
 Keep this in mind as you may need to add 3 tablespoons of hot chocolate mix to a coffee mug filled with hot milk.